shsagir/play-area-sync/docs/app-design.md

 ### DNS lookups

-You might parallelize downloads across hostnames.
-This may help speed up delivery, but if the number of hostnames is too long the time that the client spends to resolve the domain can affect negatively.
+You might parallelize downloads across host names.
+This may help speed up delivery, but if the number of host names is too long the time that the client spends to resolve the domain can affect negatively.
 The concurrent connections of web browsers is limited.

 ### Check your speed